Lea Michele theatre roles we love on stage and screen

 The actress began her career as a Broadway child star.

-Most people know Michele as the high school singing sensation Rachel Berry on Glee, which has taken up much of her time in those 15 years off from Broadway.
-But she actually got her start in the theatre as a child actress, playing small roles before landing her big stage break in the musical Spring Awakening.
+Most people know Michele as the high school singing sensation Rachel Berry on Glee, but she actually got her start in the theatre as a child actress, playing small roles before landing her big stage break in the musical Spring Awakening.
 In her career, she's held all kinds of theatrical roles in TV shows, movies, musicals, and concerts — but even in her non-Glee roles, she often ends up reuniting with her cast members from the show.

-Want to know more about how Lea Michele became the greatest star?
-Learn more about all her theatrical gigs and then get tickets to see her live in Funny Girl on Broadway.
-Learn more about why to see the Funny Girl musical revival.
+Want to know more about how Lea Michele became a theatrical grandmaster?
+Learn more about all her gigs on Broadway and beyond, and then get tickets to see her opposite Aaron Tveit and Nicholas Christopher in Chess.

 Les Misérables